hudren/woodpile/README.md

 # Woodpile

-Woodpile is an Eclipse plugin for capturing and viewing Apache log4j events from multiple sources.
+Woodpile is an Eclipse plugin for capturing and viewing Apache log4j and Logback events from multiple sources.

 NB: Woodpile is a developer tool and not meant for monitoring production servers.

 ## Requirements

-Woodpile requires a minimum of Eclipse 3.2 running on Java 6.
+Woodpile requires a minimum of Eclipse 3.2 running on Java 8.

 ## Update Site